 - While the Governor does tweet directly and he and his staff watch and update Twitter as much as possible, please recognize that we also monitor and maintain many other channels of feedback, outreach and engagement, both in-person and online.

 - To ensure that everyone's opinions and ideas are heard, feedback on Twitter is incorporated with feedback from public meetings, email, letters, phone calls, and in-person visits.

 - This is the Official Twitter Account for the Office of the Governor and, as such, cannot and will not be used to reply to campaign-related questions or engage in dialogue or issues with a candidate.
-While it's not always easy to tell who exactly is on the other end of a tweet, we will do our best to adhere to this policy and ask that you direct all campaign-related questions and dialogue to the Deval Patrick Committee.
+While it's not always easy to tell who exactly is on the other end of a tweet, we will do our best to adhere to this policy and ask that you direct all campaign-related questions and dialogue to the Baker Transition Team.

 While we encourage you to subscribe to our videos, share them, comment on them (please note our YouTube Comment Policy), and embed them in your own sites. we often include additional context and information on our website that you might find helpful.
 Take some time, search around, and let us know if you can't find what you're looking for.

 The Governor encourages citizens to submit questions for him and his administration via video.
-He will periodically respond to some (such as this response to a Barnstable High School student’s question) and members of his administration and staff will respond to others.
+He may periodically respond to some and members of his administration and staff will respond to others.